sryu1/jsbgym/README.md

 pip install jsbgym
 ```

-Rendering with some modes will require an additional package:
+Rendering with some modes will require additional packages:

 ```console
 sudo apt-get install python3-tk
 ```

+To render the environment with FlightGear, download the AppImage from [here](https://sourceforge.net/projects/flightgear/).
-Rename the AppImage file to `fgfs` and place it in `/usr/local/bin`:
+and rename the AppImage file to `fgfs` and place it in `/usr/local/bin`:

 ```console
 sudo mv fgfs /usr/local/bin